abhishekarya1/myblog/content/post/2019-06-06-a-new-beginning.md

 🙏 Thanks to each and everyone of you guys for opening the link and allowing me to have your time and attention.

-📢 Please do checkback for more stuff soon.
-Meanwhile, you can explore older stuff [here](www.whatisthat.tech/tags/).
+📢 Please do bookmark and checkback for more stuff soon.
+Meanwhile, you can explore older stuff [here](https://whatisthat.tech/tags/).